 ASSESSMENT AND REPORTING OF STUDENT LEARNING

-The Board believes the primary purpose of assessment is to gather information in order to guide and improve student learning and instruction.
-The Board believes the primary purpose of reporting is to communicate student achievement to students, parents, and others.
+The Board believes the purpose of assessment is to gather information in order to guide and improve student learning and instruction.
+The Board believes the purpose of reporting is to communicate student achievement to students, parents, and others.
 This policy shall provide direction to Administrative Procedure 360, Learning Assessment.

 - Achievement Level

 A student’s demonstration of knowledge, skills, and attitudes relative to grade level learner outcomes.

 The process of collecting information on student achievement and performance that includes a variety of assessment tasks designed to monitor and improve student learning.

 - Formative Assessment

 Assessment experiences that result in an ongoing exchange of information between students and teachers about student progress toward clearly specified learner outcomes.
 (Also called assessment for learning and diagnostic; refers to information not used for grading purposes).

 Assessment experiences designed to collect information about learning to make judgments about student performance and achievement at the end of a period of instruction to be shared with those outside classrooms.
 (Also called assessment of learning; refers to performance data compiled as a grade).